yugabyte/yugabyte-db/docs/content/latest/api/redis/tsrem.md

 This command removes one or more specified timestamps from the time series that is associated with the given `key`.
 <li>If the `key` exists, but is not of time series type, an error is raised.</li>
 <li>If the given `timestamp` is not a valid signed 64 bit integer, an error is raised.</li>
-<li>If the provided timestamps don't exist, TSRem still returns "OK".
-As a result, TSRem just
+<li>If the provided timestamps don't exist, TSREM still returns "OK".
+As a result, TSREM just
 ensures the provided timestamps no longer exist, but doesn't provide any information about whether they existed before the command was run.</li>